sudar/wp-plugin-in-github/README.md

 - `-p` - The name of the Plugin.
 The script can pick it up from the current directory name
 - `-o` - Path to the output directory, where the zip file should be created

+### Update version string of the Plugin

+You can use the `update-version.sh` script to quickly update the version string of all the files of the Plugin.

+`./path/to/update-version.sh [old_version] [new_version]`

+The following are the different options that you can pass to this script.

+- `old_version` - Old version string.
+This string should be escaped. eg: 1\.2\.3 and not 1.2.3
+- `new_version` - New version string.
+You don't have to escape this

 Code Quality Status
 -------------------